What is constructive dismissal in South Africa?

 The following are cases where the CCMA ruled against Constructive Dismissal:

 - An employer offered voluntary retrenchment packages to some employees, but the package was not approved for one of the employees.

-- An employee was unhappy with a superior’s management style and did not see any favourable work prospects in their future.
+- An employee was unhappy with a superior’s management style and did not see any favorable work prospects in their future.

 - An employee was reprimanded by the employer about their poor work performance.

-- Distress or dissappointment at the actions of the employer.
+- Distress or disappointment at the actions of the employer.

 - An employee being unhappy with the way a supervisor has been treating them and resigning before escalating the matter to the employer for them to solve.